nautechsystems/nautilus_trader/docs/concepts/strategies.md

 Once a strategy is defined, the same source can be used for backtesting and live trading.
 ```

+The main capabilities of a strategy include:
+- Historical data requests
+- Live data feed subscriptions
+- Setting time alerts or timers
+- Accessing the cache
+- Accessing the portfolio
+- Creating and managing orders

 ## Implementation
 Since a trading strategy is a class which inherits from `Strategy`, you must define
 a constructor where you can handle initialization.
 Minimally the base/super class needs to be initialized: